-As the level of automation in TMS has risen, that statistic has undoubtedly increased, and the proof lies in the sheer increase in the volume of shippers and carriers using a modern, smart TMS to add value.
+As the level of automation in TMS has risen, that statistic has increased.
+The proof lies in the sheer increase in the volume of shippers and carriers using a modern, smart TMS to add value.
 Automated logistics processes have the ability to really accelerate execution and achieve higher productivity and value across the transportation network – especially in today’s disrupted environment.

-TMS automation real value starts when it becomes an expert system
+TMS automation value starts when it becomes an expert system

-How to satisfy demands and constraints of goods with automation
+How to satisfy demands and constraints of goods with automated TMS